jensnti/jensa.dev/src/en/posts/2024/den engelska versionen har landat.md

 It is a half-truth that all content on this page is available, but now I have the opportunity to write in English.

-And because of this, there probably will be 404's.
-We shall see how Netlify handles my redirects.
+If everything works as it should, the content for your chosen language will be displayed.
+The homepage will also be available at `/`, while other pages will be available at `/sv/` or `/en/`.
+Because of this, there will probably be 404 errors.
+We'll see how Netlify handles my redirects.

 ## How does it work?